 For most of Hezekiah’s years, he modeled godly character.
 Because God was with him during his years of obedience, Hezekiah found success in whatever he undertook.
-The testimony of scripture is that there was no one like him among all the kings over Judah “either before or after [him]”.
-His passion for God brought a restored Judah into a period national revival and glory; but his prideful behavior ultimately led to disaster for King Hezekiah, his family, and the Kingdom of Judah.
+The testimony of scripture is that there was no one like him among all the kings over Judah “either before or after [him].”
+His passion for God brought a restored Judah into a national revival and glory period.
+Still, his prideful behavior ultimately led to disaster for King Hezekiah, his family, and the Kingdom of Judah.

-There are at least five lessons we can learn from King
+There are at least six lessons we can learn from King Hezekiah in the Bible.

-God prospered King Hezekiah by giving him wisdom when needed most so that he could make well-informed decisions as king which would impact Judah!
+God prospered King Hezekiah by giving him wisdom when needed so that he could make well-informed decisions as king, which would impact Judah!

 Hezekiah was a sovereign king who loved and served the Lord.
-He wanted to please Him in everything that he did, which lead him to have additional years of life when his time on Earth would otherwise come close to an end.
-God desires our love for Him because it pleases His heart; we should always put forth this type of effort as well so we can honor what is most important: loving and serving the Lord with all our hearts!
+He wanted to please Him in everything he did, which led him to have additional years of life when his time on Earth would otherwise come close to an end.
+God desires our love for Him because it pleases His heart; we should always put forth this type of effort to honor what is most important: loving and serving the Lord with all our hearts!

 Therefore the Lord, the God of Israel, declares: ‘I promised that your house and the house of your father should go in and out before me forever,’ but now the Lord declares: ‘Far be it from me, for those who honor me I will honor, and those who despise me shall be lightly esteemed. – 1 Samuel 2:30 (ESV)

-After his pride gets the best of him, King Hezekiah was never able to right himself.
-His downfall left Judah in ruin with looting from Israel’s treasury and eventual Babylonian captivity coming as a result.
-We too must guard against pride, so it doesn’t get the better of us like it did for King Hezekiah.
+After his pride gets the best of him, King Hezekiah can never right himself.
+His downfall left Judah in ruin, with looting from Israel’s treasury and eventual Babylonian captivity coming as a result.
+We, too, must guard against pride, so it doesn’t get the better of us as it did for King Hezekiah.

 Even though this righteous king made sweeping reforms in Judah, he failed to pass on his love for God to his own son, Manasseh.
-As parents, we will only be able to forge a godly legacy with intentional biblical training and cannot leave it up the fate of others.
-Although Hezekiah attempted such reformations during his lifetime, they did not take root after he died; meaning all that was left behind is an empty promise without any substance or true spiritual power being passed down from father-to-son through generations as should have been done if these changes were meant to last.
+As parents, we will only be able to forge a godly legacy with intentional biblical training and cannot leave it up to the fate of others.
+Although Hezekiah attempted such reformations during his lifetime, they did not take root after he died, meaning all that was left behind was an empty promise without any substance or true spiritual power being passed down from father to son through generations as should have been done if these changes were meant to last.